JanWielemaker/ffi/README.md

   - Module awareness
   - Scalar output (-Type): make sure to have the right size
-  - Alloction using type aliases.
+  - Allocation using type aliases.
     - Make user types available
       - Map to final result: scalar, struct, union or enum